Silsila Badalte Rishton Ka: Plot

 Kunal discovers that Mishti is his daughter.
 However, Mishti also learns that Kunal is her father and becomes bitter towards him and Pari for having caused her mother's heartbreak.
 Mauli finally forgives Nandini and promises to love Pari like her own daughter.
 Ishaan proposes to Mauli.
-Kunal loses his memory in an accident, only remembering Mauli.
-She stays with him.
-Kunal after having visions of past finally regains his memory and meets Pari and Mishti.
-Later Mauli realizes her love for Ishaan and chooses him over Kunal.
-They both get married and they soon have a son named Ansh.
+Kunal loses his memory in an accident, and only remembers Mauli.
+She decided to stays with him.
+Kunal, after having visions of the past, finally regains his memory and meets Pari and Mishti.
+Later, Mauli realizes her love for Ishaan and chooses him over Kunal.
+They both get married and soon have a son named Ansh.
 Mishti forgives Kunal but chooses Ishaan as her father, and he adopts her.

 Mishti, Pari and Ansh grow up.
 Mauli, Kunal and Ishaan are dead.
 Mishti is a perfectionist who believes in love and commitment, about to get engaged to her boyfriend, Veer.
 Pari is commitment phobic and easy going; her childhood friend Arnav loves her but she doesn't love him.
 Mishti and Pari run an event-management company.

 Pari gets fascinated by Veer's friend, Ruhaan; who is attracted to Mishti.
 He develops a conflicting relation with Mishti and an easy going bond of friendship with Pari.

 Mishti and Veer get engaged.
 Ruhaan tries to ignore his feelings for her.
 Mishti is nervous sensing how she feels around Ruhaan and tries to push away her love.

 Pari starts falling for Ruhaan.
 Arnav is heartbroken.
 Eventually, Mishti accepts her feelings for Ruhaan.
 They confess their love to each other; she breaks up with Veer, who informs Pari about Mishti and Ruhaan's relationship hoping to cause problems between them.
 Upon knowing Pari's feelings for Ruhaan, Mishti decides to sacrifice her love.

 She denies having feelings for Ruhaan by faking to get back with Veer.
-Pari proposes Ruhaan but is heartbroken when he rejects her.
+Pari proposes to Ruhaan but is heartbroken when he rejects her.
 Ruhaan questions Mishti's sacrifice.
 She is adamant.
-Later after many discussion mishti-veer and pari-ruhaan's marriage is fixed .on the wedding day, Mishti faints and is diagnosed with a lupus.
-Pari discovers Mishti and Ruhaan's love for each other, and donates her kidney to save Mishti.
+Later after many discussions, Mishti-Veer's and Pari-Ruhaan's marriage is fixed .On the wedding day, Mishti faints and is diagnosed with lupus.
+Pari learns about Mishti and Ruhaan's love for each other, and donates her kidney to save Mishti.

 Mishti and Ruhaan get married and move into a new house in same apartment.
 Pari finally accepts Arnav’s love, hinting that she might develop feelings for him too.
 Mishti, Pari, Ruhaan, Ansh and Arnav celebrate together with Kunal's mother, Radhika.